ustaxcourt/ef-cms/docs/entities/Case.md

 ### associatedJudge

-Judge assigned to this Case.
+Judge assigned to this case.
 Defaults to Chief Judge.

 Restricted